quixio/quix-docs/docs/connect/kafka-to-apache-wicket.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Wicket using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Wicket

-UNRECOGNIZED TECH ALERT
+Apache Wicket is a component-based web application framework for the Java programming language.
+It simplifies the development of dynamic and interactive web applications by allowing developers to create reusable components that can be easily integrated into web pages.
+With Apache Wicket, developers can focus on writing Java code rather than dealing with complex JavaScript libraries or HTML markup.
+This framework promotes clean and maintainable code by enforcing separation of concerns and providing a straightforward way to handle user input and manage state.
+Apache Wicket is popular among enterprises for its scalability, flexibility, and robustness in building enterprise-grade web applications.

 ## Integrations